-- tablish policies and procedures for the effective management (including accession, education, training, career development, and performance incentives) of the acquisition workforce of the agency.
-The development of acquisition workforce policies under this section shall be carried out consistent with the merit system principles set forth in section 2301(b) of title 5. - (B) ENSURE UNIFORM IMPLEMENTATION.- The head of each executive agency shall ensure that, to the maximum extent practicable, acquisition workforce policies and procedures established are uniform in their implementation throughout the agency. - (2) DUTIES OF ADMINISTRATOR.-The Administrator shall issue policies to promote uniform implementation of this section by executive agencies, with due regard for differences in program requirements among agencies that may be appropriate and warranted in view of the agency mission.
+- (A) IN GENERAL.-The Administrator shall issue policies to promote uniform implementation of this section by executive agencies, with due regard for differences in program requirements among agencies that may be appropriate and warranted in view of the agency mission.
 The Administrator shall coordinate with the Deputy Director for Management of the Office of Management and Budget to ensure that the policies are consistent with the policies and procedures established, and enhanced system of incentives provided, pursuant to section 5051(c) of the Federal Acquisition Streamlining Act of 1994 (Public Law 103-355, 108 Stat.
 3351).
+The Administrator shall evaluate the implementation of this section by executive agencies. - (B) GOVERNMENT-WIDE TRAINING STANDARDS AND CERTIFICATION.-The Administrator, acting through the Federal Acquisition Institute, shall provide and update government-wide training standards and certification requirements, including- - (i) developing and modifying acquisition certification programs; - (ii) ensuring quality assurance for agency implementation of government-wide training and certification standards; - (iii) analyzing the acquisition training curriculum to ascertain if all certification competencies are covered or if adjustments are necessary; - (iv) developing career path information for certified professionals to encourage retention in government positions;

-The Administrator shall evaluate the implementation of this section by executive agencies. - (d) AUTHORITY AND RESPONSIBILITY OF SENIOR PROCUREMENT EXECUTIVE.-Subject to the authority, direction, and control of the head of an executive agency, the senior procurement executive of the agency shall carry out all powers, functions, and duties of the head of the agency with respect to implementing this section.
+- (v) coordinating with the Office of Personnel Management for human capital efforts; and - (vi) managing rotation assignments to support opportunities to apply skills included in certification. - (d) AUTHORITY AND RESPONSIBILITY OF SENIOR PROCUREMENT EXECUTIVE.-Subject to the authority, direction, and control of the head of an executive agency, the senior procurement executive of the agency shall carry out all powers, functions, and duties of the head of the agency with respect to implementing this section.
 The senior procurement executive shall ensure that the policies of the head of the executive agency established in accordance with this section are implemented throughout the agency. - (e) COLLECTING AND MAINTAINING INFORMATION.-The Administrator shall ensure that the heads of executive agencies collect and maintain standardized information on the acquisition workforce related to implementing this section.
-To the maximum extent practicable, information requirements shall conform to standards the Director of the Office of Personnel Management establishes for the Central Personnel Data File
+To the maximum extent practicable, information requirements shall conform to standards the Director of the Office of Personnel Management establishes for the Central Personnel Data File.